experimaestro/datamaestro/docs/index.md

 # Datasets

 This projects aims at grouping utilities to deal with the numerous and heterogenous datasets present on the Web.
 It aims at being

-1. a reference for available resources
+1. A reference for available resources
-1. a tool to automatically download and/or process resources
+1. A tool to automatically download and/or process resources, when this is possible

-Each datasets is uniquely identified by a qualified name such as `nist.trec.2009.web.adhoc`.
+Each dataset is uniquely identified by a qualified name such as `nist.trec.2009.web.adhoc`.
 A dataset can reference other datasets.

 This software integrates with the [experimaestro](http://experimaestro.sf.net) experiment manager.